OpenVPN/openvpn3-linux/docs/man/openvpn3-session-manage.1.rst

                 started.
 Available configuration names can be found via ``openvpn3 sessions-list``.

+-I INTERFACE, --interface INTERFACE
+                Can be used instead of ``--path`` where the tun interface name managed by OpenVPN 3 is given instead.

 -P, --pause
                 Suspends/pauses the running VPN session.
 This is not a complete shutdown and can be used to temporarily disconnect with